apike/allenpike.com/_posts/2020-10-31-how-to-not-build-a-social-network.markdown

 And, inevitably, they will keep trying to hire our team at Steamclock to help them do so.
 And I will keep trying to convince them not to build a social network at all, partially with arguments like I’ve made here and partially by outlining our ever-growing list of special requirements we have for social app projects.

-And – if history is any indicator – my efforts at rebuffing them will endear them to us, and convince them that they want our team of battle-worn app developers who have built who knows how many failed social networks to bring our experience to their project, giving it a better chance at avoiding the pitfalls of their predecessors.
-And they will probably fail too.
+And – if history is any indicator – my efforts at rebuffing them will accidentally endear them to us, and convince them that they want our team of battle-worn app developers who have built who knows how many failed social networks to bring our experience to their project – perhaps giving it a better chance at avoiding the pitfalls of their predecessors.
+Yet they will probably fail too.

 This is my fate.
 But it doesn’t have to be yours.
 I’ve said my piece, I’ve made my case.